levelrin/secure-coding-lectures/improper-session-management/improper-session-management.md

 We are done with studying the improper session management.

-We can use' exit' commend to close the container's shell.
+We can use 'exit' commend to close the container's shell.
 Furthermore, we no longer need the `improper-session-management:1` image.
 Let's delete it by the following command:
 ```
 docker rmi improper-session-management:1